15+ Creative Sectional Ideas For Maximizing Small Living Rooms

 sectional sofa for small living room

-Choose a rug at least a few feet larger than the sectional on all sides.
+• Anchor with a rug that’s at least 2 feet larger than your sectional

 2. Divide an Open Plan